Melior Discovery

 Melior Discovery, Inc. is a private biopharmaceutical company based in Exton, Pennsylvania, USA.

+Products and services

 The company specializes in drug repositioning and has established a proprietary phenotypic screening platform that it uses for this purpose.
 Melior also offers certain contract research organization (CRO) services comprising animal models representing different disease conditions.

-The Company has issued press releases disclosing partnerships with Pfizer, Merck & Co., Johnson & Johnson, and AstraZeneca, all citing the use of the company’s drug repositioning technology.
+The Company has issued press releases disclosing partnerships with Pfizer, Merck & Co., Johnson & Johnson, and AstraZeneca, all citing the use of the company's drug repositioning technology.
 Melior Discovery has also used its technology to discover its own drug candidates.